chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 ``knife bootstrap``
 -----------------------------------------------------
 ``knife`` usage does not require accepting the EULA.
+A Chef Infra Client instance does require EULA acceptance.
-However, using ``knife bootstrap`` to manage a Chef Infra Client instance which does require EULA acceptance will prompt to accept the license locally before bootstrapping the remote instance.
+Using ``knife bootstrap`` to manage a Chef Infra Client instance will prompt a user to accept the license locally before allowing for bootstrapping the remote instance.
 Without this, ``knife bootstrap`` would fail.

 In most usage cases via Chef Workstation, this license will already have been accepted and will transfer across transparently.
-But if a user installs Chef Workstation and the first command they ever run is ``knife bootstrap`` it will perform the same license acceptance flow as the Chef Infra Client product.
+But if a user installs Chef Workstation and the first command they ever run is ``knife bootstrap``, it will perform the same license acceptance flow as the Chef Infra Client product.

 Pin to Chef 14
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~